 Mini-Craps Tables

-Usually, craps tables are 8, 10, or 12 feet long but some casinos have introduced smaller tables.
+Typically, standard craps tables measure 8, 10, or 12 feet in length, but some casinos have introduced smaller versions.
 These mini-craps tables accommodate fewer players and are operated by only two dealers.
-Rather than having two identical layouts on each side of the table, the mini-craps has one betting layout for the main bets and another for the proposition bets.
+Instead of featuring two identical layouts – one on each side – the mini-craps table offers a single betting layout for the main wagers and another for proposition bets.

 Casino Chips and Additional Equipment

-When playing in a live, land-based casino, craps players should be aware of the importance of the equipment used during the game.
-Obviously, the dice that are thrown in each round are essential but there are a few other things that should be considered.
+When playing in a live, land-based casino, craps players should understand the importance of the equipment used during the game.
+Obviously, the dice rolled in each round are essential, but there are a few other items that deserve attention.

 Casino Chips